 You may have read that when you overmix cake batter, the gluten in the flour can form elastic gluten strands – resulting in a more dense, chewy texture.
 This can be beneficial in cookies, but it’s not so great in cakes and it’s an archenemy of flaky pie crusts.
 I’d heard that as well, but until I saw a great visual of an over-mixed cake, I’d never thought to purposely make an over-mixed cupcake to see (and taste) what happens.

-For my experiment, I mixed my ultimate vanilla cupcake batter for an extra three minutes on high speed above what the recipe calls for.
+For my experiment, I mixed the batter of my vanilla cupcakes for an extra three minutes on high speed above what the recipe calls for.

 Look how different the batter looks in each liner – the white liners’ batter is mixed correctly and the red liners’ batter is over-mixed.
 The batter in the red liner was much smoother and more dense (almost like cookie dough).
 I’ll admit that when that when the cupcakes came out of the oven, I worried a bit that my experiment was a bust.
 The over-mixed cupcakes looked nicer than their correctly-produced sisters.
 Both cupcake variations had perfect domes, but the over-mixed ones looked cleaner and had fewer crumbs.
 If they tasted better, it would have been over-mixed cupcakes for the win.